-Student Services needs to be in a prominent, public-facing location.
-The building should be transparent and welcoming to visitors which includes pedestrian accessibility and adjacencies for vehicular drop-off.
+The Facilities Master Plan 2019 Update had planned for the new Student building should be transparent and welcoming to visitors which includes pedestrian accessibility and adjacencies for vehicular drop-off.
 The LL Building is an interior campus building with poor accommodations for site accessibility and has a very opaque facade.
 It is not ideally suited to accommodate the needs of Student Services now or in the future.
 The new proposed location at the south of campus provides an immediate connection for first-time visitors and will signal a warm Palomar welcome to all who arrive at this entrance which is a primary public arrival point.
 It's location will provide ample parking and good pedestrian access along major routes of campus circulation.
 This location is planned to be adjacent to the Arboretum Extension which will provide wayfinding and outdoor gathering spaces to support the goals and objectives of Student Services in engaging students in campus life.